 Snapshot Scheduler during the replication process

-Scheduler initializes the snapshot creation process, deletes old (outdated) snapshots and makes sure to store the specified amount of snapshots on the storage.
+Snapshot Scheduler initiates the snapshot creation process, deletes the old (outdated) snapshots, enabling to store the specified number of snapshots on the storage.

-Asynchronous replication implemented with LSFS device and ImageFile device
+Asynchronous Replication implemented with LSFS device and ImageFile device

 Log-Structured File System (LSFS) is a proprietary file system, designed by StarWind for better virtualization workloads handling.